Gun Runner is 9-5 favorite for Breeders' Cup Classic

-DEL MAR, Calif.
-(AP) — Gun Runner, the top older horse on the East Coast, is the slight 9/5 favorite for the $6 million Breeders' Cup Classic on Saturday at Del Mar.
+DEL MAR, California (AP) — Gun Runner, the top older horse on the East Coast of the United States, is the slight 9/5 favorite for the $6 million Breeders' Cup Classic on Saturday at Del Mar.

 He breaks from the No. 5 post while defending champion Arrogate starts from the rail as the 2-1 second choice.